Rutvik1999/Codevita-Season-8-Roman-Iterate-Problem/README.md

 Example 1 Input
 1
 Output
+45338950
+Explanation:
-45338950 Explanation The procedure goes as follows in this case:
+The procedure goes as follows in this case:
 Accept N = 1.
 Since 1 lies in [1,3999], covert it to Roman R = I.
 The least value of I (in bases 19 and above) is 18 in base 10.
 Hence N = 18.